 Students will analyze the work of professionals to discern and define what makes a design communicate successfully and achieve visual unity.
 They will apply these analytical techniques to their own work, and the work of peers.
-They will document their development process and explore in quizzes, written reflections, and discussions.
+They will document their development process and explore various principles and elements in written reflections and quizzes.